preset-io/promptimize/README.md

 ## Disclaimer

-This project is pretty much at `0.1.0` and the creator is a busy man (running www.preset.io), and actually extending and using this framework to work on bringing AI to BI.
+"Publish early, publish often!"
+This project is pretty much at `0.1.0` and the creator is a busy man
+(running www.preset.io), and actually extending and using this framework to work on bringing AI to BI.
 Contributions, contributors and maintainers are more than welcomed!
 Looking forward to engage directly with all